Warinanco Park: Azalea Garden

 The Caxton Brown Memorial Azalea Garden, located just south of the Warinanco Park Administration building.
 The garden is dedicated to the memory of Caxton Brown of Summit, New Jersey (1879-1952), who helped create, and was a member of, the Union County Park Commission.
 It contains hundreds of plants in many dozens of manicured beds.
 A boulder and plaque was dedicated in Brown's memory in the azalea garden in 1957.

+The garden was refurbished with white gravel walking paths and new plantings in 2024.

 Chatfield Garden

 The Henry S. Chatfield Memorial Garden (also known as the Chatfield Garden).
 This area originally contained 14,200 tulips imported from Holland and planted in 21 beds but has been transitioned to more diverse blooms beyond tulips to support pollinators throughout the season.

 It is named for the Union County Park Commission's first president Henry Summers Chatfield (1864-1933), who is memorialized with a stone bench in the tulip garden.

 Union County Park Commission Administration Buildings

-These historic buildings are listed on the state and the federal registers of historic places in 1985.
+The Union County Park Commission Administration Buildings has several historical buildings located within the park.
+These buildings are listed on the state and the federal registers of historic places in 1985.